 YouTube is a video-sharing website.
 Users upload, share and view videos on this social networking site.
 Learning English via YouTube involves listening to the language via the videos you view.
 You also learn through reading the comments posted in English, situated below each video.
 In addition, some YouTube videos are text presentations in a slide show format, or have subtitles available, so you can actually read English in each screen shot.

 If you're feeling extra brave you can even post your own video and become the next YouTube sensation.
 Tell people about your life, read some poetry, sing a song, showcase your talent.
 You can even create cartoon videos using software like Muvizu,

 Flickr is a social networking site with a difference, because you build contact with people by sharing photographs, and short videos.
 If you have a digital camera, you can share your life with an online community.
 Put up some pictures and find people who have taken photos of things you are interested in and leave a comment for them, or find groups on subjects you like to take pictures of.
 There are groups for countries, hobbies, animals ... just about anything you can think of.

-A new horse in the stable is Google plus.
-It's still in Beta, but has some potential as it allows you to put contacts, family and friends into different categories.
+Google has integrated hangouts with Gmail, this has potential as it allows you to put contacts, family and friends into different categories.
 For me, the jury is out at the moment, but we'll keep you posted.

 Forums And Message Boards

 Social networking really began with message boards and then moved to forums.
 They allow users to communicate about different subjects.
 A forum is a discussion area on a website.
 Most Internet forums focus on a specific subject.
 Those interested in the subject gather to discuss topics and share opinions, information, and ideas.